bokivaol/serenity-junit-jsonplaceholder/README.md

-# Serenity JUnit Starter project
+# Serenity, JUnit and Gradle JSONPlaceholder API Test project

 This is the simplest possible build script setup for Serenity BDD using Java.